NativeScript/docs-v7/docs/core-concepts/project-structure-app.md

 ##{% nativescript %}# app/{% endnativescript %}App_Resources

-The `App_Resources` folder contains the platform-specific resources of the application (icons, configuration files etc.).
-The configuration files that are respected by the NativeScript tooling are the `App_Resources/Android/src/main/AndroidManifest.xml` for Android, and the `App_Resources/iOS/Info.plist` for iOS.
+The `App_Resources` folder contains the platform-specific resources of the application (icons, configuration files etc.):

+* The configuration files that are respected by the NativeScript tooling are the `App_Resources/Android/src/main/AndroidManifest.xml` for Android, and the `App_Resources/iOS/Info.plist` for iOS.

-Additionally, you can modify the `App_Resources/iOS/build.xcconfig` or `App_Resources/Android/app.gradle` to add or remove additional build properties for the iOS and Android platforms, respectively.
+* The `App_Resources/iOS/build.xcconfig` or `App_Resources/Android/app.gradle` files can be used to add or remove additional build properties for the iOS and Android platforms, respectively.

+* Native Android source code can be dropped in at `App_Resources/Android/src/main/java` (after creating the proper package subdirectory structure), while native iOS source code – at `App_Resources/iOS/src/` (more info can be found [here]({% slug ios-source %}))

+* Metadata filtering rules can be specified in `App_Resources/Android/native-api-usage.json` and `App_Resources/iOS/native-api-usage.json` respectively.
+For more detailed description of this feature read [this article]({% slug metadata%})

 ## The **platforms** Directory